goeuropa/onebusaway-react-webapp/README.md

 - Earth maps are provided by [OpenStreetMap](https://www.openstreetmap.org).
 - [i18next](https://www.i18next.com) is used to handle translations.
 - [Turf.js](https://turfjs.org) is used for spatial calculations.
+- [Gtfs-realtime-bindings](https://www.npmjs.com/package/gtfs-realtime-bindings) is used for decoding GTFS-RT data.
 - Some icons were taken from [IconFinder](https://www.iconfinder.com).

 ## Getting Started and Deployment